cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

     YC -- magic 🪄 --> HTML
 ```

-1. **MagicMenuSettings ⚙️** determine wAct pages should be shown - like "second level only with sub-pages"
+1. **MagicMenuSettings ⚙️** determine what pages should be shown - like "second level only with sub-pages"

 1. The **MagicAct 🎭** will take these settings and prepare a **Kit** for you using some internal wizardry.